CiscoDevNet/webex-contact-center-widget-starter/lit-element/src/[sandbox]/DISCLAIMER.md

 ## Sandbox use disclaimer
 This sandbox is considered helpful for various purposes of your WXCC widget development.
 It does, however, have it's limitations.
 Below you will find a list of functions you are able or not able to test within this sandbox.

+**Note**: All JS API methods that are being invoked in this starter display response data in the browser `Console log`.
+Please open Developer tools/Console to be able to see activity as you press sample buttons within this starter widget.

 ### You are bale to test within this sandbox:
 <details>
     <summary>Widget appearance.</summary>